cosmopaladin/synthetic-image-error/README.md

 ## Command line training
 ### Tuning
 python pytorch_training.py --mode tune --n-trials 10
 The default for number of trials is 10
+All runs with a saved checkpoint are logged in training_report.txt.
+Epoch stats are also logged to checkpoint_history.txt

 ### Train new model (default)
 python pytorch_training.py
+All runs with a saved checkpoint are logged in checkpoint_history.txt as well as a record of each epoch

 ### Train from checkpoint
 python pytorch_training.py --model checkpoint.pth --mode train
+Logs to checkpoint_history.txt

 ### Single image prediction
 python pytorch_training.py --mode predict --model model.pth --image test.jpg
+Logs to training_report.txt

 ### Directory prediction
 python pytorch_training.py --mode predict --model model.pth --dir test_images/
+Logs to training_report.txt